Ask a doctor about a prescription for METFORMIN STADAFARMA 850 mg FILM-COATED TABLETS

-Metformin Stadafarma 1,000 mg film-coated tablets
+Metformin Stadafarma 1,000 mg Film-Coated Tablets EFG

-Read this prospect carefully before starting to take this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-Insulin is a hormone produced by the pancreas that makes your body capture glucose (sugar) from the blood.
+Insulin is a hormone produced by the pancreas that makes your body take in glucose (sugar) from the blood.
 Your body uses glucose to produce energy or stores it for future use.

-Metformin is used to treat patients with type 2 diabetes (also known as “non-insulin-dependent diabetes”) when diet and exercise alone are not enough to control their blood glucose levels.
-It is used especially in patients with obesity.
+Metformin is used to treat patients with type 2 diabetes (also called "non-insulin-dependent diabetes") when diet and exercise alone are not enough to control their blood glucose levels.
+It is especially used in patients with overweight.

 Children aged 10 years and older, and adolescents can take metformin alone or with insulin.

-Do not take Metformina Stadafarma
+Do not take Metformin Stadafarma

-If any of the above circumstances apply to you, consult your doctor before starting to take this medication.
+If any of the above applies to you, consult your doctor before starting to take this medicine.

 Make sure to consult your doctor if:

-You should stop taking metformin for a certain period of time before and after the examination or surgical intervention.
+You should stop taking metformin for a certain period before and after the examination or surgery.
 Your doctor will decide if you need any other treatment during this time.
 It is essential that you follow your doctor's instructions precisely.

 Warnings and precautions

-Riskof lactic acidosis Metformin can cause a very rare but very serious side effect called lactic acidosis, especially if your kidneys are not functioning properly.
-The risk of developing lactic acidosis is also increased with uncontrolled diabetes, severe infections, prolonged fasting, or alcohol consumption, dehydration (see more information below), liver problems, and any medical condition in which a part of the body has a reduced oxygen supply (such as acute and severe heart diseases).
+Risk of lactic acidosis Metformin can cause a very rare but very serious side effect called lactic acidosis, especially if your kidneys do not work properly.
+The risk of developing lactic acidosis is also increased with uncontrolled diabetes, severe infections, prolonged fasting or alcohol consumption, dehydration (see more information below), liver problems, and any medical disorder in which a part of the body has a reduced oxygen supply (such as acute and severe heart diseases).
 If any of the above applies to you, consult your doctor for further instructions. |

 The symptoms of lactic acidosis include: